SocksTheWolf/AntiScamBot/docs/privacy.md

 ---
 title: Privacy Policy
-description: The Privacy Policy for the ScamGuard Discord bot
+description: The Privacy Policy for the {{ site.bot_name }} Discord bot
 redirect_from: /privacy-policy
 previous: /
 ---

 # Privacy Policy

 The usage of this service/application ("bot") in your server requires the collection of some specific user data.
-Usage and interaction of ScamGuard ("the bot") is considered an agreement to this policy.
+Usage and interaction of {{ site.bot_name }} ("the bot") is considered an agreement to this policy.

 ## What is collected?